justeattakeaway/pie/apps/pie-docs/src/all-about-pie/what-is-pie.md

 Using these pre-built, reusable assets we can enhance the speed at which our teams work while maintaining the alignment between their products.

+{% contentPageImage {
+src: "../../assets/img/all-about-pie/what-is-pie/ingredients@2x.png",
+mobileSrc: "../../assets/img/all-about-pie/what-is-pie/ingredients_narrow@2x.png",
+caption: "Much like a delicious meal, our design system is made of multiple ingredients which can be used to create high quality products."
+} %}

 ---

 ## Why should you use PIE?

 Here are six reasons why you should use PIE for your products:

-### Consistency

-PIE provides a single source of truth for designers and developers, which keeps your products consistent and minimises the chance of human errors.

-### Reusability

-We design and build reusable and scalable components that can be used throughout our products by designers, developers and other teams.

-### Craft & Quality

-We have specialist developers and designers focusing their energy on crafting and maintaining our design system, and who are here to support you at any time.

-### Accessibility
+{% list {
+    type: listTypes.icon,
+    iconName: "check-circle-filled",
+    iconFill: "support-positive",
+    items: [

-We make sure that we design and build with all users in mind.
-We have accessibility built in from the start and test accessibility every step of the way.
+        "**Consistency**: PIE provides a single source of truth for designers and developers, which keeps your products consistent and minimises the chance of human errors.", "**Reusability**: We design and build reusable and scalable components that can be used throughout our products by designers, developers and other teams.", "**Craft & Quality**: We have specialist developers and designers focusing their energy on crafting and maintaining our design system, and who are here to support you at any time.", "**Accessibility**: We make sure that we design and build with all users in mind.
+We have accessibility built in from the start and test accessibility every step of the way..", "**Efficiency**: By using our library of pre-designed and built components, you can work faster and focus your energy on solving new problems instead of re-building the same assets.", "**Alignment**: No matter if you are a designer, iOS, Web or Android developer, PIE provides you with a common language and goal."

-### Efficiency

-By using our library of pre-designed and built components, you can work faster and focus your energy on solving new problems instead of re-building the same assets.

-### Alignment

-No matter if you are a designer, iOS, Web or Android developer, PIE provides you with a common language and goal.
+    ]
+} %}

 ---